Home » Informational » Everything About The Stock Market: A Comprehensive Guide

 – Warren Buffett

-1. Dividends: A dividend is the distribution of reward from a portion of the company’s earnings and is paid to a class of its shareholders.
-It is simply the percentage of the value of your stock which will be returned to you over the course of a year.
+1. Dividends: A dividend is a portion of a company’s earnings distributed as a reward to its shareholders.
+Essentially, it’s the percentage of your stock’s value returned to you over a year, reflecting the company’s profitability.

-2. Primary & Secondary Market: Once the companies announce their shares to the public, the trade between the companies and initial buyers is termed as primary market.
-Initial buyer may however sell the purchased shares to successive buyers which the trade is secondary market.
+2. Primary & Secondary Market: When companies initially offer their shares to the public, the transactions between the company and the first buyers occur in the primary market.
+If these initial buyers later sell their purchased shares to subsequent investors, this trading takes place in the secondary market.

-3. Initial Public Offering (IPO): A company’s first issue of shares to general public to raise capital.
-IPO plays a key role in further development of the company, in case of startups.
+3. Initial Public Offering (IPO): An IPO marks a company’s first release of shares to the general public to raise capital.
+For startups, an IPO is particularly vital as it plays a key role in funding their ongoing development and expansion.

-9. Liquidation: It is the process of bringing a business to an end and distributing its assets to claimants.
-It is an event that usually occurs when a company is insolvent, meaning it cannot pay its obligations when they are due.
-As company operations end, the remaining assets are used to pay creditors and shareholders, based on the priority of their claims.
+9. Liquidation: This is the process of winding down a business and distributing its remaining assets to claimants.
+Liquidation typically occurs when a company is insolvent and unable to meet its financial obligations.
+As operations cease, assets are used to repay creditors and shareholders based on the priority of their claims.

-10. Common & Preferred Stocks: The main distinction between the two is that common shares usually carry voting rights that enable the common shareholder to have a say in corporate meetings– where matters such as election to the board of directors or appointment of auditors are voted upon – while preferred shares generally do not have voting rights.
-Preferred shares are so named because they have preference over the common shares in a company to receive dividends as well as assets in the event of a liquidation.
+10. Common & Preferred Stocks: The primary difference between these two types of shares lies in voting rights and dividend preference.
+Common shares typically grant voting rights, allowing shareholders to influence corporate decisions such as the election of the board of directors or appointment of auditors.
+Preferred shares, however, generally do not carry voting rights but hold preference over common shares in receiving dividends and a greater claim to assets in the event of a liquidation.

 “INVEST IN YOURSELF FIRST”